Last updated: 05/05/2026

 Technologies: Server and network infrastructure

-Our website is hosted by an external hosting provider.
-When you access the website, various technical data is processed that is necessary for its operation, security, and content delivery.
-This typically includes information that your browser automatically transmits.
-The data processed may include:
+Our website is operated by an external hosting provider.
+When the website is accessed, various technical data required for the operation, security, and delivery of content are processed.
+This generally includes information automatically transmitted by the browser.
+The processed data may include:

 • IP address